-We also compete in the highly fragmented medical device segment of the women's healthcare market.
+Our CooperSurgical business competes in the highly fragmented medical device segment of the women's healthcare market.
 CooperSurgical has steadily grown its market presence and distribution system by developing products and acquiring companies and products that complement its business model.
 We intend to continue to invest in CooperSurgical's business through acquisitions of companies and product lines.
-CooperSurgical product sales are categorized based on the point of healthcare delivery including products used in medical office and surgical procedures by obstetricians and gynecologists (ob/gyns) representing 64% of CooperSurgical's net sales in the fiscal second quarter of 2014.
-CooperSurgical's remaining sales represent products used in fertility clinics that represented 36% of CooperSurgical's net sales in the fiscal second quarter of 2014, up from 33% in the prior year period.
+CooperSurgical product sales are categorized based on the point of healthcare delivery including products used in medical office and surgical procedures by obstetricians and gynecologists (ob/gyns) representing 66% of CooperSurgical's net sales in the fiscal third quarter of 2014.
+CooperSurgical's remaining sales represent products used in fertility clinics that represented 34% of CooperSurgical's net sales in the fiscal third quarter of 2014.

-As part of the new health care reform law, a 2.3% excise tax on any entity that manufactures or imports medical devices offered for sale in the United States, with limited exceptions, became effective January 1, 2013.
-CooperVision's products are not subject to this new tax because contact lenses are excluded from the tax.
-However, United States sales of CooperSurgical's products are subject to this new tax which is primarily recorded in selling, general and administrative expense on the Statement of Income.
+As part of the Affordable Care Act, a 2.3% excise tax on any entity that manufactures or imports medical devices offered for sale in the United States, with limited exceptions, became effective January 1, 2013.
+CooperVision's products are not subject to this tax because contact lenses are excluded from the tax.
+However, United States sales of CooperSurgical's products are subject to this tax, which is recorded in selling, general and administrative expense on the Statement of Income.

-At April 30, 2014, we had \$999.8 million available under our existing revolving Credit Agreement.
-We believe that our cash and cash equivalents, cash flow from operating activities and borrowing capacity under existing credit facilities will fund operations both in the next 12 months and in the longer term as well as current and long-term cash requirements for capital expenditures, acquisitions, share repurchases and cash dividends.
+At July 31, 2014, we had \$173.8 million in cash, primarily outside the United States, and \$999.8 million available under our existing revolving Credit Agreement.
+On August 4, 2014, after the end of our fiscal third quarter of 2014, we entered into a new three-year \$700.0 million senior unsecured term loan agreement, and on August 6, 2014, we completed the acquisition of Sauflon for \$1.2 billion, discussed below.
+We used the new term loan to fund the acquisition of Sauflon, as well as to provide working capital and for general corporate purposes.
+Looking forward, our cash and availability under existing credit facilities will be reduced due to the use of cash outside the United States and existing credit facilities to fund the acquisition of Sauflon.
+We believe that our cash and cash equivalents, cash flow from operating activities and borrowing capacity under existing credit facilities, including the August 4, 2014, \$700.0 million term loan, will fund operations both in the next 12 months and in the longer term as well as current and long-term cash requirements for capital expenditures, acquisitions, share repurchases and cash dividends.
 However, depending on the size or timing of these business activities, we may seek to raise additional debt financing.